 No Private Boats

 The fishing season is May through September.
 Fishing is available on Wednesday, Saturday, and Sunday.

 - Use artificial lures with barbless hooks only

 These rules were designed primarily to protect the last significant population of northern-strain largemouth black bass in the area.
 In virtually all other waters in Southern California, these fish have been replaced by the Florida-strain version of largemouth black bass.
 Other species include bluegill, bullheads, and both white and black crappie.
 Threadfin shad and silverside minnows are the primary forage fish.

 Permits and Fees

-Concession facilities are not available.
-Anglers must bring their own water, food, and lures to the reservoir.
+Concession facilities are NOT available.
+Anglers must bring their own water, food, and lures to this reservoir.
 Glass containers are prohibited.

 About Barrett Reservoir